Overview

 dynamic_covariates = c("dose"),

-include_clusters = TRUE,
+include_clusters = FALSE,

 type = "survival",